 - There are rare genetic conditions that keep some people from feeling pain for their whole life.
 As a result, they tend not to live long, since they never learn to avoid injury, and can't determine its seriousness even when they've noticed that everything's not right with their body.

 - One such condition is CIPA, Congenital Insensitivity to Pain with Anhidrosis.
 Besides not feeling pain, they can't feel temperature and don't sweat.
 Overheating is a constant problem and leading cause of death in babies.
-People with this condition must constantly check for injuries, monitor their body temperature, check orifices for cuts or bleeding, etc. There are only about 20-30 people in the world (most of them found in the remote Finnish village of Vittangi) with this condition at any one time, and it obviously shows up much, much more frequently in fiction.
+People with this condition must constantly check for injuries, monitor their body temperature, check orifices for cuts or bleeding, etc. There are only about 20-30 people in the world with this condition at any one time, and it obviously shows up much, much more frequently in fiction.

 - Robert Wadlow, the tallest man in medical history, could not feel pain in his feet, so he didn't know a leg brace caused a blister, which got infected, which killed him at only 22 years old.